-Air conditioning is available upon request in most of the villas.
-It costs 21,00 euros per week.
-There is no need to book in advance, just ask for the remote control at Reception.
+Air conditioning is available in all our villas.
 To help us save energy in Paxos, please use it sparingly.

 There are 2 beaches in Glyfada: MONODENDRI beach just below the villas and GLYFADA beach, which can be reached by the path opposite the swimming pool.
 Most of the beaches on Paxos are pebble beaches.
 For your own comfort & safety we advise you to wear jelly shoes or something similar.
 The sun beds on Monodendri beach are free for our clients.

 Boats can be rented from a number of small boat hire companies in Loggos.
-Click here for information.
 There are boats ranging from 30HP to 50HP.
-Boats can be booked with Doreen at the reception.
 There is no need to book in advance (EXCEPT IN JUNE, JULY AND AUGUST)

 Breakfast is served from 8.15am - 10.15 am in our Glyfada Taverna by the beach.
 It is served as an extended continental buffet and there are fruits, fresh local bread, fresh white and brown rolls, cake, croissants, several kind of cereals,Greek yogurt with peaches, honey, several tastes of marmelades, cheese, ham, salami, cooked eggs, coffee, tea, fresh milk, orange juice (instant) available.
 It’s a great start to the day, so make sure you don’t miss it!

 Glyfada Beach villas has its own rent-a-car company and cars can be rented or online through our website www.glyfadabeach.com or from the reception in Glyfada or click here for information.
 Car hire starts from approx €176 per week, or you can rent one for just a few days.
 It is a great way to explore the island and do some sightseeing.